 Bill MacLachlan (Calgary AB)

 Bill MacLachlan is director and past chair at Mawer Investment Management Ltd. Bill comments regularly on investment issues for CBC NewsWorld, CBC Radio, and BNN.
 He has contributed to the National Post, The Globe and Mail, the Calgary Herald, and other media.
 He has also written on ethical investing for the Institute of Corporate Directors and has been a speaker for the Canadian Investor Relations Institute and the Strategy Institute.
 He also has extensive experience in the charitable sector, is a senator of the Calgary Zoo, and is past president of Aspen Family and Community Network Society.
 Bill is a member at St. Andrew’s United Church in Calgary.

 Rob Richards, president of Heathbridge Capital Management, has over 35 years’ experience in the investment industry.
 Beginning as a research analyst, he has practised portfolio management for the last 15 years.
 An active fundraiser, he has served on boards of community organizations and of his congregation, Rosedale United Church in Toronto.

 JOINT GRANTS COMMITTEE

-Paul Johnson (Hamilton ON)
+Paul Johnson, Chair (Hamilton ON)

 Paul Johnson is the director of Neighbourhood Development Strategies with the City of Hamilton, Ontario.
 In this role, Paul works with neighbourhood residents and private and public investors to develop action plans for neighbourhood renewal.
 Paul was previously the executive director of Wesley Urban Ministries, an outreach ministry of The United Church of Canada.
 Wesley Urban Ministries provides a wide range of services and supports to individuals and families of all ages in Hamilton who are trapped in cycles of poverty.
 Paul lives in Hamilton and is a member of Westdale United Church.